gregneat/AREPO19/0001000 - Translate a rectangle with key input (right-left)/README.txt

-Lab Goal: Translate a Rectangle with key input
+Lab Goal: Translate a Rectangle to the left with the "a" key input and to the right with the "d" key input.

-CS Topics: using methods, instants (global) variables
+CS Topics: using methods, instants (global) variables, if statements

 API
 http://horstmann.com/sjsu/graphics/api/index.html